Demographics of Croatia: Languages

 Croatian is the official language of Croatia, and one of 24 official languages of the European Union since 2013.
 Minority languages are in official use in local government units where more than a third of the population consists of national minorities or where local legislation mandates their use.
-These languages are Czech, Hungarian, Italian, Ruthenian, Serbian and Slovak.
+These languages are Czech, German, Hungarian, Italian, Ruthenian, Serbian, Slovene, and Slovak.
 Besides these, the following languages are also recognised: Albanian, Bosnian, Bulgarian, German, Hebrew, Macedonian, Montenegrin, Polish, Romanian, Romani, Russian, Rusyn, Slovenian, Turkish and Ukrainian.
 According to the 2021 Census, 95.25% of citizens of Croatia declared Croatian as their native language, 1.16% declared Serbian as their native language, while no other language is represented in Croatia by more than 0.5% of native speakers among the population of Croatia.

 In the region of Dalmatia, each city historically spoke a variant of the Dalmatian language.
 It developed from Latin like all Romance languages, but became heavily influenced by Venetian and Croatian.
 The language fell out of use in the region by the 16th century and went extinct when the last speaker died in 1898.

 Croatian replaced Latin as the official language of the Croatian government in 1847.
 The Croatian lect is generally viewed as one of the four standard varieties of the Shtokavian dialect of Serbo-Croatian, a South Slavic language.
 Croatian is written using the Latin alphabet and there are three major dialects spoken on the territory of Croatia, with the Shtokavian idiom used as the literary standard.
 The Chakavian and Kajkavian dialects are distinguished by their lexicon, phonology, and syntax.

 From 1961 to 1991, the official language was formally designated as Serbo-Croatian or Croato-Serbian.
 Even during socialist rule, Croats often referred to their language as Croato-Serbian (instead of Serbo-Croatian) or as Croatian.
 Croatian and Serbian variants of the language were not officially recognised as separate at the time, but referred to as the "West" and "East" versions, and preferred different alphabets: the Gaj's Latin alphabet and Karadžić's Cyrillic alphabet.
 Croats are protective of their language from foreign influences, as the language was under constant change and threats imposed by previous rulers (i.e. Austrian German, Hungarian, Italian and Turkish words were changed and altered to "Slavic" looking/sounding ones).

 A 2009 survey revealed that 78% of Croats claim knowledge of at least one foreign language.
-According to a survey ordered by the European commission in 2005, 49% of Croats speak English as their second language, 34% speak German, and 14% speak Italian.
+According to a survey ordered by the European Commission in 2005, 49% of Croats speak English as their second language, 34% speak German, and 14% speak Italian.
 French and Russian are spoken by 4% each, and 2% of Croats speak Spanish.
 A substantial proportion of Slovenes (59%) have a certain level of knowledge of Croatian.